paralax/ColossalOpera/easy/capwords.md

 # Input Description

-You'll be given an Enlish language sentence like this:
+You'll be given an English language sentence like this:

     Now is the time for all great programmers to capitalize the correct words.